haoma2772/haoma2772.github.io/_pages/about.md

   - /about.html
 ---

 Hao Ma is an undergraduate student at the School of Computer Science and Technology, Shandong University, Qingdao, China.
-His primary research interests include Federated Learning and AI Security.
+His primary research interests include Federated Learning and Distributed Machine Learning and Secure and Robust Algorithm Design.

 Outside of his academic life, he is interested in sports, especially running.
 He has run several half marathons.
 He grew up in WuLian, a beautiful mountain county in east China.